dawsonhammdev/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach just calls another function upon each item in the array and .map() utilizes return values and returns a new Array of the same size

 2. What is the difference between a function and a method?

+A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.
+A method is a piece of code that is called by a name that is associated with an object.

 3. What is closure?

+Closure is basically a function within a function

 4. Describe the four rules of the 'this' keyword.

+1. Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+2. Whenever a function is called by a preceding dot, the object before that dot is this.
+3. Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+4. Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+The super keyword refers to the parent class.
+It is used to call the constructor of the parent class and to access the parent's properties and methods.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- x Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project: